-Jerry Dvonch, Interim Chief Financial Officer
+Jerry Dvonch, Chief Financial Officer

-Mr. Dvonch, age 56, was appointed as our Interim Chief Financial Officer on April 7, 2023.
+Mr. Dvonch, age 57, was appointed as our Chief Financial Officer on February 7, 2024, after serving as our Interim Chief Financial Officer since April 7, 2023.
 He also served as our Chief Financial Officer from September 2020 to November 2022.
 From March 2017 to August 2020, he was the controller and Senior Vice President of Finance and Accounting of the SpineCenter Atlanta.
 From March 2016 to April 2016, he was a consultant controller for DS Healthcare Group, Inc. Prior to that he was the director for external reporting and director of finance of NeoGenomics Laboratories from July 2005 to July 2015.
-He has over 10 years of experience with SEC reporting.
+He has over 15 years of experience with SEC reporting.

-- · Bachelor of Business Administration in Accounting from Niagara University - · Master of Business Administration in Finance from University of Rochester - · Certified Public Accountant in New York
+- Bachelor of Business Administration in Accounting from Niagara University - Master of Business Administration in Finance from University of Rochester - Certified Public Accountant in New York